Wire Fraud in Real Estate

 How to Avoid It

-To prevent cyber crime from occurring, every party involved in a real estate transaction needs to implement and follow a series of security measures that include the following:
+To prevent cyber crime from occurring, you can follow this series of security measures that include the following:

-· Make sure anti-virus technology is up to date, and that firewalls are installed and working.
+- Keep anti-virus technology up to date and insure firewalls are installed and working.

-· Never open suspicious emails.
-If the email has already been opened, never click on any links in the email, open any attachments or reply to the email
+- Never open suspicious emails.
+Never click on any links in the email, or open any attachments or reply to the email